rflandau/Orv/README.md

 *Leaf* (better name pending): A single node that can request or provide service, but cannot support children, route messages, or otherwise contribute to the Vault.

 *Vault Keeper*: The counterpart to a leaf, a vault keeper is any node that can request or provide services, route messages, and support the growth of the tree by enabling children to join.
-This can also be a Raft group or similar, replicated collection of machines.
-As long as it can service Orv requests, it can be a vk.
+This could be a Raft group or a similar, replicated collection of machines.
+It could be a single server.
+It could be a whole data center.
+As long as it can service Orv requests atomically, it can be a vk.

 *Vault*: A vault is any, complete instance of the algorithm.
 A single vault keeper with any number of leaves (included 0) is a vault.
 A tree with 4 layers and hundreds of leaves is a vault.
 Any tree that supports Orv semantics is a vault.